 *Indicates prerequisite and/or corequisite needed.
 Check course description.

 - Students must apply for select admission to the PTA program.

-- Applications may be printed off of the FVCC PTA Program website, picked up in the Admissions Office in Blake Hall, or in the PTA Program Director's office, BC 123-C. Applications are available beginning the second week in January and must be returned no later than the second Friday in May.
+- Applications may be accessed on the FVCC website, picked up in the Admissions Office in the Learning Resource Center, or in the PTA Program Director's office, BC 123-C. Applications are available beginning the second week in January and must be returned no later than the second Friday in May.
 Once applicants have met all the program criteria, selected students will be interviewed by PTA faculty.
 Students will be informed of their admission status by the second Friday in June.

 - Admission to the program is based upon the following: